guillaumegilles/guillaumegilles.github.io/second-brain/markdown.md

----
-id: 5n0kj5o5b98259y27vgc40j
-title: Markdown
+# Markdown

-desc: "markdown is intended to be as easy-to-read and easy-to-write as is feasible"
+Markdown is intended to be as easy-to-read and easy-to-write as is feasible.
-updated: 1709762544023
-created: 1654706529008
----

 It was developed in 2004 by John Gruber[^1] in collaboration with Aaron Swartz.
 Gruber wrote the first markdown-to-html converter in Perl, and it soon became widely used in websites.
 By 2014 there were dozens of implementations in many languages.